Wouter-VDP/nuecc_python/README.md

 ### With retraining the BDTs
 <a name="bdttraining"></a>

 The inclusive electron neutrino selection contains three boosted decision trees.
-These are modelled by the [XGBoost](https://xgboost.readthedocs.io/en/latest/) package and the trained models are stored in [models/](https://github.com/Wouter-VDP/nuecc_python/tree/master/models).
+These are modelled by the [XGBoost](https://xgboost.readthedocs.io/en/latest/) package, and the trained models are stored in [models/](https://github.com/Wouter-VDP/nuecc_python/tree/master/models).

 The training is performed in the bulk of [NueSelection.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NueSelection.ipynb) and requires an input file called `training_new.pckl` which can be created by [helpers/gpvm/Merger.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/Merger.py).
-One should be extremely carefull not to have any duplicated events between `training_new.pckl` and `nu_new.pckl`.
+One should be extremely careful not to have any duplicated events between `training_new.pckl` and `nu_new.pckl`.
 In the past, the training set consisted of unused filters, Run 2 overlay samples, low-energy electron neutrino samples and the redundant events (as replaced by the filters) in the Run 1 and Run 3 BNB nu overlay events.
 No data was used in the training process.
-Note that these combinations are not set in stone and one is free to construct a training data-set as pleased as long as it is disjunct from the plotting data-sets.
+Note that these combinations are not set in stone, and one is free to construct a training data-set as pleased as long as it is disjunct from the plotting data-sets.

-The configuration of the selection is identical to [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py) but is excecuted step-by-step to enhance the tunability and intermediate outputs of the selection.
+The configuration of the selection is identical to [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py) but is executed step-by-step to enhance the tunability and intermediate outputs of the selection.

-Additionaly there are a set of configurable parameters connected to the training:
+Additionally, there are a set of configurable parameters connected to the training:
 * `retrain` (bool): retrain the three XGBoost models.
-* `train_ana` (bool): perform a scan over a set of tree depths to determine the omptimal depth.
+* `train_ana` (bool): perform a scan over a set of tree depths to determine the optimal depth.
 This is needed to produce the plots in [output/training](https://github.com/Wouter-VDP/nuecc_python/tree/master/output/training) created by `nue_helper.helper.analyse_training`
-* `test_size` (0-1 range): fraction of events in `training_new.pckl` that is used for training, versus used for the evaluation metrics.
+* `test_size` (0-1 range): the fraction of events in `training_new.pckl` that is used for training, versus used for the evaluation metrics.
 Note that even if this is set to 0, the events will be completely disjunct from `nu_new.pckl`, as should be the case.
-While evaluating, 0.25 works well; for final trianing, 0 can be used.
+While evaluating, 0.25 works well; for final training, 0 can be used.
 * `lee_focus` (default 1.0): variable that increases training weight for low energetic electron neutrino events.

-The columns that are used for training the three boosted decision trees as defined in [helpers/nue_selection_columns.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/nue_selection_columns.py).
+The columns used for training the three boosted decision trees are defined in [helpers/nue_selection_columns.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/nue_selection_columns.py).
 In the same file, the columns that are kept and removed to create the `after_training.pckl` file can be changed, depending on the fields one want to plot.

 ## Plotting the outcome

 Congratulations, you made it to actually plotting the results!
 The plotting is handled by a class defined in [helpers/plot_class.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/plot_class.py).
-The class is able to make plots for both muon and electron selections, the categories for the plots are defined in [helpers/plot_dicts_nue.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/plot_dicts_nue.py) and [helpers/plot_dicts_numu.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/plot_dicts_numu.py).
+The class is able to make plots for both muon and electron selections; the categories for the plots are defined in [helpers/plot_dicts_nue.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/plot_dicts_nue.py) and [helpers/plot_dicts_numu.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/plot_dicts_numu.py).

 ### Truth-based plots